 ADFS Email OTP Provider

 OTP authentication for Microsoft Active Directory Federation Service (ADFS).
-It enables ADFS servers to provide multi-factor authentication (MFA) using a Time-Based One-Time Password (TOTP) Algorithm which is based on RFC6238.
-Using this MFA provider users are required to enter a one-time pass-code to complete a second factor authentication logon process.
+It enables ADFS servers to provide multi-factor authentication (MFA) using a Time-Based One-Time Password (TOTP) Algorithm based on RFC6238.
+Using this MFA provider, users must enter a one-time passcode to complete a second-factor authentication login process.
 OTP code is delivered using SMTP service.

 Multi-language UI: English, Spanish, French, German, Chinese, Portuguese, Russian, Italian, Arabic, Turkish, Dutch, Finnish, Swedish, Norwegian, Polish, Danish and Lithuanian.